Alan Emtage – the Bajan who invented the ftp search engine in 1989 while a post-grad student at McGill University

 Before Archie, the only way people could find out the existence of an FTP server was by word-of-mouth or to be sent an e-mail telling where to find the information.

 By 1992, Archie had catalogued over 200 public FTP sites.
-It is a figure that seems almost laughable by today’s standards, but back then was already beyond anyone’s wildest dreams.
+It is a figure that seems almost laughable by today’s standards, but back then that was already beyond anyone’s wildest dreams.
 At its peak in 1995, 30 Archie engines crawled the Internet and had catalogued millions of pages.

 While FTP continues to be a common way to share files over the Internet, Archie is no longer used.

-Click here to listen to an audio interview between Tyler Reed of Vault Solution LLC and Alan Emtage.
+Tyler Reed of Vault Solution LLC and Alan Emtage interview.

 On 26th October 2022 Bajan Alan Emtage was presented by McGill University with the highest Honour an Honorary Degree of Doctor of Science, honoris causa (D.Sc.) presented by McGill Chancellor Emeritus The Honourable Michael A. Meighen, C.M., Q.C., LL.D.